HackMort/jdk-boilerplate/README.md

 To control the slider, you can read the API documentation [here](https://swiperjs.com/swiper-api).
 To see demos of the slider, you can go [here](https://swiperjs.com/demos).

+## Astro SEO

+Astro SEO is a component that allows to configure tags for SEO on each page
+If you want to know more about this component, you can read the following [documentation](https://github.com/jonasmerlin/astro-seo#readme)
+In the boilerplate the Astro SEO component is implemented with a custom component that receives props data from a common file

 ## 🚀 Project Structure

 ```